logzio/logz-docs/_source/user-guide/optimizers/configure-optimizers.md

 After you've created your account, navigate back to **Kibana** > **Create an optimizer**, where you can configure the optimizer settings.

-There's a 2 hours delay between logs arriving to Logz.io and when they're added to your timeless account.
+Once a log is pulled to your Logz.io account, it takes up to **2 hours** until it appears in your timeless account.
 {:.info-box.note}

 If you want help updating an existing optimizer, you can [skip the first part of this page](#to-configure-an-optimizer).